stephancill/port-asset-viewer/README.md

 - [x] Verify ownership
 - [ ] Separate asset and Directory networks
 - [ ] Multi-chain
+  - [ ] Customize RPC urls to use for each chain - allows for adding arbitrary EVM-compatible chains
 - [ ] Token detail view

 ## References